lizhuoqi/db-sample-schemas/employees/README.md

 * *employees.sql* used
 * used data from *load_\*.dump* files
 * Data has been reordered randomly
-* unused views and functions in objects.sql
+* Views and functions in *objects.sql* have not been created yet
 * The *test_\*.sh* tests in the original code base cannot be executed

 ### Prerequisites